 My daughter sustained an injury which required her to be placed on an ECMO machine for several days.
 The machine damaged a nerve which caused Horner syndrome.
 Can you provide me with more information about this condition?

-Last updated: 10/1/2014
+Last updated: 1/3/2017

-What symptoms are associated with Horner's syndrome?
+What are the signs and symptoms of Horner's syndrome?

-Last updated: 3/6/2012
+Last updated: 1/3/2017

 What causes Horner's syndrome?

 There are many potential causes of Horner's syndrome.
 It can be caused by any interruption of the sympathetic nerve fibers, which start in the hypothalamus and run via the upper spinal cord near the carotid artery to the face.
-Sympathetic nerve fiber injuries can result from a stroke in the brainstem, injury to the carotid artery, a tumor in the upper lobe of the lung, and cluster headaches.
+Sympathetic nerve fiber injuries can result from a stroke in the brainstem, injury to the carotid artery, a tumor in the upper lobe of the lung, migraines, and cluster headaches.

 Horner's syndrome can also be caused by the following:

-The physical signs of Horner's syndrome may be so subtle that they often go undetected.
 An ophthalmologist may confirm the diagnosis by special eye tests.
 In addition, a careful neurological exam may be necessary to find the cause by determining which, if any, other parts of the nervous system are affected.
 Tests may include: